 Areas of Expertise: Global Health, Democracy, Human Rights & Governance, Inclusive Development, Foreign Policy, Public-Private Partnerships; Latin America & Caribbean, Sub-Saharan Africa, Central Asia

 Colonel Gerard (Jerry) M. Acosta, U.S.Army, is a distinguished graduate and national scholar of the Eisenhower School for National and Resource Strategy, National Defense University.
 Jerry serves as the Defense Logistics Agency's (DLA) Director, Strategic Group and will next assume command of the DLA CENTCOM & SOCOM Brigade.
 A veteran of three Iraq and Afghanistan combat tours, Jerry has served in an array of legislative and strategic assignments, including serving as a Congressional Fellow during the 110th/111th Congress, Security Cooperation Officer for the U.S. Embassy in Cairo, Egypt during the 2013 revolution, and a Division Logistics Officer in Europe and the Baltic States in support of Operation Atlantic Resolve.
 Jerry holds a Ph.D. in Economics from Walden University, a graduate degree in Legislative Studies from Georgetown University, and a B.S. in Chemistry from the University of South Florida.
 Jerry serves on the National Hispanic Economic Outlook Committee.

-You can connect with Gerard Acosta on LinkedIn.
+Connect with Gerard Acosta on LinkedIn.

-Areas of Expertise: National Security
+Area of Expertise: National Security